post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 ## Construction

-The name of the new supported hybrid post-quantum group is SecP256r1Kyber768Draft00.
+The name of the new supported hybrid post-quantum group is SecP256r1MLKEM768Draft00.

-When this group is negotiated, the client's share is a fixed-size concatenation of the ECDHE share and Kyber's public key.
+When this group is negotiated, the client's share is a fixed-size concatenation of the ECDHE share and MLKEM's public key.
 The ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
-The Kyber's ephemeral share is the public key of the KeyGen step (see {{kyber}}) represented as an octet string.
-The size of client share is 1249 bytes (65 bytes of ECDHE part and 1184 of Kyber part).
+The MLKEM's ephemeral share is the public key of the KeyGen step (see {{kyber}}) represented as an octet string.
+The size of client share is 1249 bytes (65 bytes of ECDHE part and 1184 of MLKEM part).

-The server's share is a fixed-size concatenation of ECDHE share and Kyber's ciphertext returned from encapsulation (see {{kyber}}).
+The server's share is a fixed-size concatenation of ECDHE share and MLKEM's ciphertext returned from encapsulation (see {{kyber}}).
 The server ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
-The server share is the Kyber's ciphertext returned from the Encapsulate step (see {{kyber}}) represented as an octet string.
-The size of server's share is 1153 bytes (65 bytes of ECDHE part and 1088 of Kyber part).
+The server share is the MLKEM's ciphertext returned from the Encapsulate step (see {{kyber}}) represented as an octet string.
+The size of server's share is 1153 bytes (65 bytes of ECDHE part and 1088 of MLKEM part).

-Finally, the shared secret is a concatenation of the ECDHE and the Kyber shared secrets.
+Finally, the shared secret is a concatenation of the ECDHE and the MLKEM shared secrets.
 The ECDHE shared secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string as defined in Section 7.4.2 of {{!RFC8446}}.
-The Kyber shared secret is the value returned from either encapsulation (on the server side) or decapsulation (on the client side) represented as an octet string.
+The MLKEM shared secret is the value returned from either encapsulation (on the server side) or decapsulation (on the client side) represented as an octet string.
 The size of a shared secret is 64 bytes.